ioannisa/SecuredAndroidPersistence/README.md

 }
 ```

+---

 # PersistManager
 `PersistManager` is the core component of SecurePersist.
 It manages encrypted preferences using both `SharedPreferences` and `DataStore`, leveraging the `EncryptionManager`'s cryptographic algorithms.
 It now supports serialization and encryption of complex data types, including custom objects and collections.

+In the version 2.0 of the library the `PersistManager` has taken a big refactor, introducing several breaking changes to the previous versions.
+This documentation focuses on the latest PersistManager approaches.

 ### Initialization
 When initializing `PersistManager`, it creates an instance of its own `EncryptionManager` to handle encryption and decryption of persistent data.
 If you don't need to encrypt and decrypt external data beyond preferences, you don't need a separate `EncryptionManager` instance.

+When initializing the `PersistManager` you can optionally define a `Keystore alias`.
+If you don't provide one, a default one will be created for you.
+This `KeyAlias` is being used by keystore as an indentifier for pool of keys you store, so even if you don't define a `KeyAlias` is totally fine.

 ```kotlin
 // Create a PersistManager instance with a custom KeyStore alias